-James D. Buntrock is the vice chair of information management and analytics at Mayo Clinic.
+James D. Buntrock is the vice chair of information technology at Mayo Clinic leading Enterprise Technology Services.
 He also serves as the information technology (IT) director for Mayo's three collaborative centers — the Center for Individualized Medicine, the Center for Regenerative Medicine and the Center for the Science of Health Care Delivery — supporting discovery, translation and application of new models of care, along with new diagnostics and therapies.

 He has also served as manager for several extramural and intramural projects related to knowledge representation, vocabulary services, natural language processing, and genomic data collection and bioinformatics analysis.
 These include the Minnesota Partnership for Biotechnology and Medical Genomics, Strategic Health IT Advanced Research Projects (SHARP) and Beacon.

 - Research applications.
-These support the Mayo Clinic Cancer Center, the Research Laboratory Information Management System, the Clinical Trials Management System and the Mayo Integrated Research Information System (which provides support for research administrative functions).
+Support for the Mayo Clinic Cancer Center, Research Laboratory Information Management System, Clinical Trials Management System and Mayo Integrated Research Information System (which provides support for research administrative functions).

 - IT for research.
-This includes support for research programs and cores for clinical informatics, bioinformatics, pharmacogenomics, proteomics, biomedical image processing and biostatistics.
+Support for research programs and cores for clinical informatics, bioinformatics, pharmacogenomics, proteomics, biomedical image processing and biostatistics.

 - Information management.
-This includes support for enterprise data warehousing, master data repositories and other institutional repositories for data access, integration and delivery.
+Support for enterprise data warehousing, master data repositories and other institutional repositories for data access, integration and delivery.

 - Analytic applications.
-Software created assists in a range of activities for business intelligence, data enrichment, natural language processing, scientific computing and analytic tools.
+Software created assists in a range of activities for business intelligence, data enrichment, natural language processing, and scientific and high performance computing and analytic tools.

 Significance to patient care